- Who We Are

 Every day in every state, when a dying patient suffering intolerable pain asks for and receives a doctor's help in hastening death through legal medication, this is physician-assisted dying.
-Only Oregon and Washington strictly regulate and monitor this common practice.
+Only Oregon, Washington, and Vermont strictly regulate and monitor this common practice.
 In other states the practice is forced underground, exposing dying patients to possible abuse or coercion and doctors to possible prosecution and imprisonment.

 Are Death with Dignity laws a "slippery slope" toward euthanasia?

 This is a common and completely false claim.
 The simple fact is Oregon and Washington residents wouldn't have voted for a loosely written, open-ended law.
 The law's multiple safeguards specifically require and guarantee direct patient involvement.
 In direct contrast, euthanasia is an ambiguous concept that often implies a person's involuntary death.
 Euthanasia is illegal throughout the United States and has no relation to the two carefully written and regulated Death with Dignity laws, and there have been no efforts to expand either law beyond their strict guidelines.